grnet/snf-image/docs/interface.rst

    whole process.
 If for some reason you need to disable this behavior, use the *DO_SYNC* image property.

+ * **IGNORE_UNATTEND=yes**
+   When deploying a Windows image, the InstallUnattend configuration task will put its own copy of the Unattend.xml file in the hard disk of the VM that gets deployed, only if such a file is not already present at the root directory of the %SystemDrive%.
+If this property is defined, the behavior of the aforementioned configuration task will change and the installation of the Unattend.xml is always performed even if such a file already exists inside the image.

  * **PASSWORD_HASHING_METHOD=md5|sha1|blowfish|sha256|sha512**
    This property can be used on Unix instances to specify the method to be used to hash the users password.
 By default this is determined by the type of the